Export Controls Handbook

 “No Commercial Value” is used when there is a positive quantity but a dollar value of zero (used, for example, when goods are being exported under warranty; see Box 6 for more information).

-“Lot”should be chosen when the goods described on a single line cannot be easily quantified but they have a positive dollar value for the purpose of the application.
-Lots are frequently used when a line describes miscellaneous spare parts for a complete product that is identified on another line of the same application; lots are also commonly used with exports of information that may be transferred in different intangible forms (such as in meetings and electronic downloads).
+“Lot” should be chosen for “bulk goods” or when the goods described on a single line cannot be easily quantified but they have a positive dollar value for the purpose of the application.
+Lots are commonly used with exports of information that may be transferred in different intangible forms (such as in meetings and electronic downloads).

 If repairs are anticipated over the duration of the permit, Exporters may add additional lines to cover those potential repairs on their initial permit application.